lucyllewy/lucyllewy.com/content/posts/getting-started-with-flutter-on-ubuntu/index.en.md

 [Flutter](https://flutter.dev) is a cross-platform User Interface framework that can target Linux, macOS, Windows, Android, and iOS all from the same source code.
 I have been aware of Flutter for some time now but have been trepidatious in jumping in to sample the water, because I am completely unfamilier with the Dart programming language and was worried about making the time investment.

 With the news from Ubuntu I decided that now is a good time to get my feet wet and find out what this new shiny is all about.
-To that end, I have been installed Flutter and managed to get the sample application running on Ubuntu!
+To that end, I have installed Flutter and managed to get the sample application running on Ubuntu!
 There were a few gotchas, however, so below I've summarised the important steps to get a fully functional toolchain set up:

 ## Installing Flutter